 Now let’s take a look at some of the salient benefits that are responsible for fuelling growth of small businesses:

-- Illinois Business Enterprise Zone Program: The Illinois Enterprise Zone Program has been designed essentially for stimulating economic growth especially in the economically depressed areas within the state.
-If you set up company in Illinois Enterprise Zones like Bedford Park or Clark County then you will be able to benefit from state as well as local tax incentives.
-Apart from tax incentives, business entities will be exempted from retailer’s occupation tax that is normally paid on building materials.
+- Illinois Business Enterprise Zone Program: The Illinois Enterprise Zone Program has been designed essentially to stimulate economic growth especially in the economically depressed areas within the state.
+If you set up a company in Illinois Enterprise Zones like Bedford Park or Clark County then you will be able to benefit from state as well as local tax incentives.
+Apart from tax incentives, business entities will be exempted from retailer’s occupation tax which is normally paid on building materials.
 You can check the Illinois enterprise zone map here.

 - Business Grants and Loans: The Illinois Department of Commerce and Economic Opportunity (DCEO) makes different types of loans and grants available to small and medium sized businesses.
-You can qualify for these incentive programs post incorporation in Illinois and some of the popular programs include:
+You can qualify for these incentive programs post incorporation in Illinois.
+Some of the popular programs include:

 – Illinois Capital Access Program: This is a loan program specifically targeted at those new or small business entities that are unable to qualify for a conventional loan.

-– Participation Loan Program: This is a loan program wherein the Illinois Department of Commerce and Economic Opportunity (DCEO) participates with lenders to ensure loans amounting to a minimum of $10,000 and a maximum of $750,000 is made available to small businesses post incorporation in Illinois.
+– Participation Loan Program: This is a loan program which allows the Illinois Department of Commerce and Economic Opportunity (DCEO) participate with lenders to ensure loans amounting to a minimum of $10,000 and a maximum of $750,000 are made available to small businesses post incorporation in Illinois.

 How do you incorporate in Illinois?

 What is the process of company incorporation in Illinois?
 What type of documentation is required?
 These are some of the common questions that you will be confronted with if you planning to set up a new business in the state.
-The following steps will enable understanding of the entire process:
+The following steps will help you understand the entire process:

 Business Entity Name

 One of the most important steps towards incorporation in Illinois is naming your business entity.
-You have to start by identifying, searching, reserving, and then registering the business entity name.
-There are 3 steps towards business name formation and they are:
+You have to start by identifying, searching, reserving, and then registering the business name.
+There are 3 steps towards business name formation and these are: